theohbrothers/docker-isync/README.md

 ## Known issues

-- For Exchange servers or `outlook.com` IMAP servers, it might be necessary to use `PipelineDepth 1` to limit the number of simultaneous IMAP commands.
+- For Exchange servers or `outlook.com` IMAP servers, it might be necessary to use `PipelineDepth 1` in the config file to limit the number of simultaneous IMAP commands.
 See [here](https://sourceforge.net/p/isync/bugs/22/).

 ## Development